Proton Stereotactic Radiosurgery Center

-Small targets that tend to be spherical can be effectively treated using gamma or X-ray radiosurgery.
+A. Small targets that tend to be spherical can be effectively treated using gamma or X-ray radiosurgery.
 However, with larger and more irregularly shaped targets, it becomes increasingly difficult to deliver a uniform dose of radiation within the target and spare surrounding normal tissues.
 In this circumstance, the unique characteristics of proton radiation are a significant advantage for performing radiosurgery.

 Protons have a physical advantage over gamma and X-rays when it comes to sparing normal tissue.
 Protons deposit most of their radiation energy in what is known as the Bragg peak, which occurs at the point of greatest penetration of the protons in tissue.
 The exact depth to which protons penetrate and at which the Bragg peak occurs is dependent on the energy of the beam.

 This energy can be very precisely controlled to cause the Bragg peak to fall within the tumor or other tissue that is targeted to receive the radiation dose.
 Because the protons are absorbed at this point, normal tissues beyond the target receive very little or no radiation.